Dnyaneshwar01/Dnyaneshwar01/README.md

-# 💫 About Me:
+💫 About Me:

-SDET with 4 years of experience in automation and manual testing for web and API applications.
-Proficient in Java, Selenium WebDriver, TestNG, Rest Assured, Jenkins, Maven, Docker, Selenium Grid, Git, and Postman.
-Experienced in building scalable automation frameworks achieving up to 80% test coverage, integrating tests into CI/CD pipelines, and performing API validation and regression testing.
-Strong background in Agile/Scrum environments with excellent analytical and problem-solving skills, focused on improving software quality and testing efficiency..
+👋 Hi!
+I’m an SDET with 4 years of experience in automation and manual testing for web and API applications.
+I enjoy building scalable test automation frameworks (up to 80% coverage) and integrating them seamlessly into CI/CD pipelines to improve software quality and delivery speed.

+I work extensively with Java, Selenium, TestNG, Rest Assured, and modern DevOps tools, and I’m comfortable in Agile/Scrum environments.
+Known for strong analytical thinking and problem-solving, I focus on creating reliable, efficient, and maintainable test solutions.

 ## 🌐 Socials: